Turbulent Transport in Tokamak-plasmas: A Thermodynamic Approach

 with ${\tilde\sigma}_\parallel$, ${\tilde\alpha}_\parallel$, and ${\tilde\kappa}_\parallel$ denoting the {\it dimensionless (parallel) electronic conductivity}, {\it dimensionless (parallel) thermoelectric coefficient}, and the {\it dimensionless (parallel) thermal conductivity}, respectively \cite{balescu2}.
 Particle and energy electronic losses are given, respectively, by the expressions

 with

-Here $<\cdots>$ denotes the operation {\it average magnetic surface}, and $B_\xi$ and $B_\theta$ are the magnetic components in the $\xi$ and $\theta$ directions, respectively. $\Omega_e$ and $\tau_e$ denote the electronic Larmor frequency and the electronic collision time, respectively.
-In case of Tokamak-plasmas, the thermodynamic forces coincide with the {\it dimensionless (parallel) generalised forces}.
-Notice that $X^1$ and $X^2$ are not not measurable quantities.
-The conjugate thermodynamic fluxes read
+Here $<\cdots>$ denotes the operation {\it average magnetic surface}, and $B_\xi$ and $B_\theta$ are the magnetic components in the $\xi$ direction (the toroidal angle) and in the $\theta$ direction (the poloidal angle), respectively. $\Omega_e$ and $\tau_e$ denote the electronic Larmor frequency and the electronic collision time, respectively.
+In case of Tokamak-plasmas, the thermodynamic forces coincide with the {\it dimensionless (parallel) generalized forces}.
+Notice that $X^1$ and $X^2$ are not measurable quantities.
+The expressions for the conjugate thermodynamic fluxes read \cite{balescu2}

 with